azure-glades/obsidian-notes/Operating Systems/Process Management/CPU Scheduling/Process Scheduling.md

 - **Turnaround time**: Time elapsed for a process to go from ready-state to dead-state (Lifetime of a process/time taken to complete a process) (Includes CPU time and I/O time and interrupts and time spent while it was context-switched)

 ## Scheduling Algorithm
-A set of instructions that a scheduler follows to decide the order in which tasks enter the CPU
+A set of instructions that a scheduler follows to decide the order in which tasks enter the CPU is the *scheduling discipline/scheduling algorithm/scheduling policy*
-- Burst time: time taken for each process execution is called cpu burst-time for that process
+- *Burst time*: time taken for each process execution is called cpu burst-time for that process
-- Waiting time: the time when the process entered cpu - time it arrived to ready queue
+- *Waiting time*: the time when the process entered cpu - time it arrived to ready queue
-- Turnaround time: the when the process completed execution - time it arrived to ready queue
+- *Turnaround time*: the when the process completed execution - time it arrived to ready queue

 ### 1. First Come First Served (FCFS)
 The processes are sent to the cpu based on when they arrive.
 The length of each process and priority is not considered.
 Example: